hughdbrown/hughdbrown.github.io/content/posts/optimal-python.md

 1908: 1, 1909: 1}
 ```

-And there emerged some tnesion between developers who urged the simplest possible algorithm even at the cost of performance and those who preferred a measure of performance even if the method was less clear.
-You can see various implmentations in [this gist](https://gist.github.com/hughdbrown/ac86c0e0035930ca434fd594c1673888).

-For my part, I saw it as a trade-off between these two, and since the simple code is easy to write, I offered up an implementation that was highly performant.
-And yet I thought it was clear because it was very short and used python library builtins, even if these methods may not be known to all developers.
-So I set out to explain the decisions in the implementation (seen in the github gist as versions 5 and 6).
+For my part, I saw it as a trade-off between performance and simplicity, and since the simple code is easy to write, I offered up an implementation that was highly performant.
+Even so, I thought the code was clear because it was very short and used python library builtins, even if these methods may not be known to all developers.
+So I set out to explain the decisions in the implementation (seen in the [github gist](https://gist.github.com/hughdbrown/ac86c0e0035930ca434fd594c1673888) as versions 5 and 6).

+# Python optimization
+My overall philosophy on fast python code is to have as little interpreted python code running as possible.
+Python byte code executes relatively slowly.
+Compiled C/C++/Rust code is generally fast, so given a choice between iterating in python or using an equivalent package or standard library builtin, I'll go with the latter.

+In fact, I think the ideal code is devised to hit optimal python builtins and plans the implementation to use those functions.

 # Algorithm
 The plan is to summarize the births and deaths by year as a year-over-year change; to produce a cumulative sum on that; and to produce a dict of (year, cumulative-sum) pairs.